TEAACH Act

 Curricular Resource Development Team:

-Albert Chan*, Maricor Chang*, Qiong Chen, Smita Garg*, Samay Gheewala, Joanne Yum Gutierrez, Youngwoon Han, Laura Houcque Prabhakar*, Jin-Soo Huh*, Eugenia Huang*, Esther Hurh, Cindy Joung, Ginger Leopoldo*, Jasmine Lu, Grace Pai*, Kumar Ramanathan, Vianny Saito, Dr. Anne Saw*, Tracy Sohn, Michael Takada, Sunny Trivedi, Shobhana Verma, Esther Wang, Kaoru Watanabe, Junee Yang*, Kelly Yu, Ellen Zhou
+Albert Chan*, Maricor Chang*, Qiong Chen, Smita Garg*, Samay Gheewala, Joanne Yum Gutierrez, Youngwoon Han, Laura Ouk*, Jin-Soo Huh*, Eugenia Huang*, Esther Hurh, Cindy Joung, Ginger Leopoldo*, Jasmine Lu, Grace Pai*, Kumar Ramanathan, Vianny Saito, Dr. Anne Saw*, Tracy Sohn, Michael Takada, Sunny Trivedi, Shobhana Verma, Esther Wang, Kaoru Watanabe, Junee Yang*, Kelly Yu, Ellen Zhou

 Special thanks to our editing team (denoted with asterisks above) who put in tremendous time and effort to review and streamline all materials, and to Sylvia Tamashiro for designing the final resources.